9 minsPublished on 3/23/2023

 Custodial wallets

 A custodial wallet is a wallet in which a third party is responsible for managing your private keys.
-Instead of having sovereign custodial access to your funds, the third party has complete control of your money.
+Instead of having complete control of your private keys (and therefore your crypto assets accessed by those keys) the third party has control over your private keys (and therefore your crypto assets accessed by those keys).

 One of the advantages of custodial wallets is that they act as an easy on-ramp for beginners in the crypto space.
 Additionally, they allow users to participate in staking and yield farming (the process of locking crypto assets in a protocol to earn a percentage payout) without the need to log into decentralized protocols.